PaoloMazzon/JamEngine/README.md

 their behaviour simple.
 A behaviour map is stored in `World`s and must be made in the C code itself for they need to link the functions they refer to to the entities that need them.
-Each key in the behaviour map corresponds to several functions: a frame function, post frame function, draw function, creation function, and destruction function.
+Each key in the behaviour map corresponds to several functions: a pre-frame function, frame function, post-frame function, draw function, creation function, and destruction function.

 Major To-Do List
 ----------------